Virginia-Pennsylvania Boundary

 Trade on Forbes' new road between Philadelphia and Pittsburgh undercut the Virginia colony's economic links up the Potomac River to the Ohio.
 If Braddock had captured Fort Duquesne and the Ohio Company had placed settlers in the Allegheny and Monongahela river valleys, Virginia might have established de facto economic and military control of the upper Ohio River Valley.
 If "possession is 99% of the law," then Virginia may have been able to repulse the legitimate land claims made by Pennsylvania based on the boundaries defined in Penn's 1681 charter.

-Instead, Virginia's western boundary was reduced in the 1763 Treaty of Paris at the end of the Seven Years War (known as the French and Indian War in North America).
-The French surrendered their claims to land on the North American continent, the Mississippi River was defined as the western edge of Virginia, and the pacifist Quakers who had controlled Pennsylvania's government were replaced by assertive colonial leaders who ensured their boundaries were established fairly.
+Instead, Virginia's western boundary was reduced in the 1763 Treaty of Paris at the end of the Seven Years War.
+The French surrendered their claims to land on the North American continent.
+The Spanish ended up with Louisiana, including New Orleans.
+In the treaty, the Mississippi River was defined as the western edge of Virginia.

-Pennsylvania and Maryland officials resolved their disputed boundaries through a 1763-67 survey by two Englishmen, Charles Mason and Jeremiah Dixon.
-The line they drew became the basis for locating the southern boundary of Pennsylvania, and also defined the Pennsylvania-Virginia boundary west of Maryland.
+Pennsylvania and Maryland officials resolved their disputed boundaries before Pennsylvania and Virginia came to closure.
+Two Englishmen, Charles Mason and Jeremiah Dixon, surveyed a line in 1763-67 that became the southern boundary of Pennsylvania.
+Eventually, that line helped define the southeast corner of Pennsylvania - which became the Pennsylvania-Virginia boundary west of Maryland.

 the original Lewis Evans map showed an extension of the Mason-Dixon line westward, serving as the Virginia/Pennsylvania border